Butterflies and Moths in Nabokov's Published Writings

 & Ac: Belenóis jáva teutónia • En: Caper White

-Pieridae Duponchel, 1835: a family of butterflies, usually but not always white or yellow and of medium size, comprising about 1,100 species all over the world, 60 in N America and 49 in Europe.
+Pieridae Duponchel, 1832: a family of butterflies, usually but not always white or yellow and of medium size, comprising about 1,100 species in 76 genera all over the world, 60 in N America and 49 in Europe.
 The antennae are short and straight.
-The wing-beat frequence is low, their flight is rather slow and erratic, but many of them are strong migrants.
+The wing-beat frequence is low, their flight is rather slow but highly erratic (hard to catch for a bird), but many of them are strong migrants.
 Their name derives from a surname of the nine muses of Greek mythology, Pierides.

 In Europe and America, there are three subfamilies: the Pierinae (whites), the Coliadinae (sulphurs or yellows) and the Dismorphiinae.
 The Anthocharinae (Marbles and Orange-tips) which used to form a subfamily of their own have been subsumed under Pierinae.